alexshtf/alexshtf.github.io/_posts/2024-01-25-Bernstein-Basis.md

 [^6]: Niculescu-Mizil, A., & Caruana, R. (2005, August).
 Predicting good probabilities with supervised learning.
 In *Proceedings of the 22nd international conference on Machine learning* (pp. 625-632).
 [^7]:Platt, J. (1999).
 Probabilistic outputs for support vector machines and comparisons to regularized likelihood methods. *Advances in large margin classifiers*, *10*(3), 61-74.
 [^8]:Zadrozny, B., & Elkan, C. (2002, July).
 Transforming classifier scores into accurate multiclass probability estimates.
 In *Proceedings of the eighth ACM SIGKDD international conference on Knowledge discovery and data mining* (pp. 694-699).
+[^9]: Intuitively, a matrix is _ill conditioned_ if numerical algorithms fail to accurately perform computations with this matrix, such as matrix multiplication, solving a linear system, or training a machine learned model.